sumn2u/learn-javascript/en/interview-questions/basic-level.md

 Promises are used to handle asynchronous operations.
 They provide an alternative approach for callbacks by reducing the callback hell and writing the cleaner code.

+### 4.11.
+Explain equality in JavaScript ?

+**Answer:**

+JavaScript provides two types of equality operators: strict equality (===) and loose equality (==)

+- Strict Equality (===): This operator compares two values without performing any type conversion.
+If the values have different types, they are considered unequal.
+If the values have the same type, are not numbers, and have the same value, they are considered equal.
+For numbers, they are considered equal if they are both not NaN and have the same value, or if one is +0 and the other is -0

+- Loose Equality (==): This operator performs type conversion when comparing the operands.
+If the operands have the same type, they are compared in the same way as the strict equality operator.
+If the operands have different types, JavaScript attempts to convert them to a common type and then compare them.
+The rules for type conversion can sometimes lead to unexpected results, so it's generally recommended to use the strict equality operator to avoid potential issues

 ## 5. Object